 - Individuals involved in serious resistance training programmes should have a daily protein intake of ~1.6g/kg per day and up to 2.2g/kg per day

-- Young men and likely women with exercise experience should intake ~0.4g/kg body weight after a period of resistance training or rest period.
+- Young men and likely women who exercise regularly should intake ~0.4g/kg body weight after a period of resistance training or rest period.

-- Protein meals should be separated by ~3–5 h to maximize MPS (ie. ~0.3/0.4g/kg of body mass of protein in 4 to 5 meals spread during the day)
+- Protein meals should be separated by 3–5 hours to maximise MPS (ie. ~0.3/0.4g/kg of body mass of protein in 4 to 5 meals spread during the day)

-– In lower quality protein manipulating leucine content can compensate that lack of quality/quantity.
-This can be useful for populations that struggle to reach the above recommended doses like older adults
+- If you’re using lower quality protein, look for types that contain additional leucine.
+It can compensate for low protein quality and quantity.
+This can be useful for populations that struggle to reach the above recommended doses, like older adults.

-- Before bed: increase protein ingestion to ~0.5-0.6 g/kg per meal; casein appears to be a good option
+- Before bed, increase your protein intake to ~0.5-0.6 g/kg per meal.
+Casein is a great option for this.

-– Individuals in calorie restriction : ~2.3–3.1 g/kg per day of high quality protein.
+- If you’re following a calorie-restricted diet, aim for 2.3–3.1 g/kg per day of high quality protein.

-- Resistance training with high protein intake should be a must in energy restriction individuals seeking to maintain lean mass
+- Resistance training with high protein intake should be a must if you’re restricting your calories and looking to maintain lean mass.

 Despite the great number of studies focusing on the role of protein in skeletal muscle mass health, more research must be done in order to better understand how protein and its different sources (ie. plant-based) affect different type of populations, especially in females due to the lack of studies with women.